French Language Residential at La Grand'Ferme, Lower Normandy

 Our French language immersion programme includes:

-French language activity workbook per student
+Bespoke French language activity workbook for each student

 Coach for off-site visits and excursions

-Evening wind-down activities for teachers such as cheese and wine tasting
+Evening wind-down activities for teachers, such as cheese and wine tasting

-24-hour emergency support
+24-hour emergency support and on-site duty manager

-Subsidised centre inspection visit for two adults
+Subsidised inspection visit for two adults

 Extras to budget for: